bsanantonio/internTest/README.md

   * Python
   * C++
   * Javascript
-* Place your solutions in a folder named Lastname_Firstname, and create a pull-request to this repository containing your solution.
+* Place your solutions, and copy of your resume, in a folder named Lastname_Firstname, and create a pull-request to this repository containing your solution.

 This coming Wednesday (5/8/2013) at noon PST I will merge your requests, and test your code.
 I will contact all sucessful applicants sometime the next day.